gamepark/board-game-template/README.md

 Edit advanced config> n
 ```

-This configuration is only required once.
+This configuration is only required once per game.

 Now you can deploy a new version of the React application with this command: